horizon-eda/horizon-pool-convention/README.md

 ### Copper
 1. Use the recommended footprint from the manufacturer's device or package datasheet.
 2. If there are multiple recommendations, e. g. for different soldering methods, create alternate packages.
+3. For THT components, an alternate package can be created featuring a square/rectangular pad for pin 1 identification.
+The main package should have identical pads as far as reasonable.

 ## Padstacks